nocrizwang/nocrizwang/README.md

 ### Hi there 👋

-I'm an undergraduate student interested in computational complexity.
+I'm an undergraduate student studying computational complexity.

 I've participated in programming competitions in the past.